ftheberge/ComplexNetworks2019/README.md

 ## Useful links:

-I will is illustrate the talks via Anaconda using Jupyter notebooks and Python 3 code: https://www.anaconda.com/distribution/
+I will illustrate the talks using Jupyter notebooks and Python 3 code: https://www.anaconda.com/distribution/

 I will use stardard packages (numpy, pandas ..) plus igraph, networkx and umap.